 Yes, YHA Eden Project is right here on site, with en-suite bedroooms made from shipping containers.
 In the summer we also offer camping.
 Find out more.

-Do you cater for vegetarian, vegan and gluten-free diets?
+Do you cater for different dietary requirements?

 Can I park my bicycle at Eden?